LeenaSalmela/SAMA/README.md

 Misassembly Avoidance Guaranteed Assembler

 ## Prerequisites
-In order to build Detox you need to the following software or library packages:
+In order to build MAGA you need to the following software or library packages:

   * CMake version 2.6.3 or higher
   * GCC version 4.7 or higher